 Add these healthy habits to your New Year to start things off right!

 One of my favorite things about the New Year is kickstarting new habits.
-You’ve probably already heard enough about everyone’s New Year’s resolutions, or maybe your only resolution is to survive 2021, and I don’t blame you!
+Over the next week or so, you’ll probably hear way too much about resolutions.
+Maybe you’re someone who LOVES resolutions.
 Or maybe you’re like me and don’t do resolutions at all.
-Even though I don’t do official resolutions, the new year always feels like a fresh start to resume healthy habits.
-Especially after the holidays when I don’t feel my absolute best even following my own advice to stay healthy during the holidays.
+While I don’t do official resolutions, the new year always feels like a fresh start to emphasize healthy habits.
+Especially after the holidays when I don’t feel my absolute best, even following my own advice to stay healthy during the holidays.

 One thing is for certain, healthy habits do NOT just include being physically fit and active, but also the way we handle our emotions, finances, social life, etc. And I don’t look for quick fixes.
 Rather, I always pursue a healthy lifestyle that’s sustainable in the long run, not a strict diet or regimen.